 All center console boats are not equal, and not all are designed for the same purpose, so questions around price and affordability depend on your goals as well as your bank account.
 The largest and most competitive segment of the center console boat market is the 22- to 30-foot range, with every type of model from affordable entry-level to premium brands offering luxury and high-end power.
 Pricing reflects size, finish, accessories, engine power, as well as the reputation of the brand.

-Value for money: Axopar.
 Launched only in 2014, the Finnish brand Axopar has been creating huge waves in the industry.
 Their boats have distinctive styling that many love, although some feel very differently.
-They are built for extreme adventures at sea—although not equipped for sportfishing—and they have all the luxury accessories you could wish for.
+They are built for extreme adventures at sea—although not always equipped for sportfishing—and they have all the luxury accessories you could wish for.
 The company’s ethos is to keep their boats moderately priced to provide excellent value for the money.
 By offering less customization than their competitors, they can produce boats in bigger numbers and keep costs down.
 Their under-30-foot models have cabins and heads, enclosed helms, and a whole suite of features, all at enticing prices.

 Photo credit: Axopar